header2

 3 simple ways to care for the caregiver

-Making self care a priority in 2016
+Making self care a priority

 In last week’s blog I focused on the importance of taking care of your self and introduced you to the Caregiver Bill of Rights.
 In my Facebook posts this past week I have been giving you daily reminders of those rights and have suggested ways to put them into practice.
 This week I want to focus on the first of those Caregiver Rights: